Mr G J Charnley, Consultant Orthopaedic & Trauma Surgeon in Essex, East Anglia, UK.

 Hip Resurfacing Arthroplasty: The Facts

-Mr Charnley introduced the Birmingham Hip Resurfacing Arthroplasty in Central Essex over four years ago.
-Since then he has performed in excess of a hundred hip resurfacings and he accepts referrals from other colleagues in the South East for this operation
+Mr Charnley introduced the “Birmingham” Hip Resurfacing to Central Essex over five years ago.
+Since then he has performed many hip resurfacings and has accepted referrals from other surgeons and hospitals in Essex for this procedure.

-Mr Charnley initially became interested in resurfacing ideas when a Fellow in Paris in 1995.
-On returning to the United Kingdom he visited the designer surgeons, Derek McMinn and Ronan Treacy in Birmingham.
+Mr Charnley initially became interested in resurfacing ideas when a Hip Fellow in Paris in 1995.
+On returning to the United Kingdom he visited designer surgeons, Derek McMinn and Ronan Treacy in Birmingham.

-Recently Mr Charnley has also spent time in Ghent, Belgium with Dr De Smet, a Consultant who has performed several hundred resurfacing procedures.
+Mr Charnley also spent time in Ghent, Belgium with a Consultant who has also performed several thousand hip resurfacings.

-Resurfacing hip arthroplasty is an alternative to total hip replacement, particularly for younger patients, those with physically demanding jobs and sporting hobbies.
+Resurfacing hip arthroplasty is an alternative to total hip replacement, particularly for younger patients, and those with physically demanding sporting hobbies.

 History